 In-depth study of the structure of the human body through lecture/discussions and laboratory exercises.
 Laboratories will involve examination of anatomical models and dissection of preserved specimens.

-Three hours lecture, three hours laboratory.

-Offered as needed.
+Six hours lecture/ laboratory.
+Offered in alternate years.
 Students may not earn credit in both BIOL 317 and BIOL 337.

-Prerequisite: BIOL 238 or BIOL 239.
+Prerequisite: BIOL 238 (or BIOL 131 and BIOL 133).
+Numeric grade only.